 These cooperative healthcare arrangements are often more affordable than traditional insurance.

 They are not health insurance plans.
-Instead, they are non-profit associations of health-minded people who share common values, and who pledge to help share the medical expenses of their fellow members.
+They are non-profit associations of health-minded people who share common values, and pledge to help share the medical expenses of their fellow members.

-For some small employers, they can be a viable solution for protecting employees against unexpected high medical costs – at up to 50% less than the cost of a traditional health insurance plan.
+For some small employers, these options can protect employees from unexpected high medical costs.
+They may cost up to 50% less than traditional health insurance plans.

 However, health sharing plans generally impose waiting periods before they will share the costs of pre-existing conditions.
 For this reason, they may not be suitable for all employees and family members.